All About CapEX – Capital Expenditures

 2. Unpredictability

-Organizations that invest heavily in fixed assets expect to achieve predictable results.
+Organisations that invest heavily in fixed assets expect to achieve predictable results.
 However, such results are not guaranteed and may result in damage.
-The costs and benefits of capEx decisions are usually characterized by a high degree of uncertainty.
+The costs and benefits of capEx decisions are usually characterised by a high degree of uncertainty.
 Even the best fortune tellers sometimes make mistakes.
-Organizations need to consider risks to mitigate potential losses in financial planning, although these cannot be eliminated.
+Organisations need to consider risks to mitigate potential losses in financial planning, although these cannot be eliminated.

 3. Temporal distribution